 - Student who is already in treatment with another mental health provider

 - Students seeking therapy for the sole purpose of obtaining documentation for another university office

 - Students seeking documentation for emotional support animals

 - Students who have a history of multiple hospitalizations due to a psychiatric concern

 - Comprehensive psychological evaluations of any type, including but not limited to: forensic evaluations, custody or divorce assessments, academic disability, neuropsychological exams, ADHD assessments, etc.

 Bucknell University partners with Welltrack Connect to help you find off-campus mental health care providers.
 Connect makes it easier to find the best fit for your needs.
 Connect searches filters for providers' specialty, social identity, the health insurance they accept and more.
 Visit Welltrack Connect to connect with providers who meet your particular ne

 Counseling groups on a variety of topics.
 Please call 570-577-1604.

-The process of psychiatric treatment begins by scheduling an initial assessment appointment with a counselor.
+The process of psychiatric treatment begins by scheduling an initial assessment appointment with a counselor with the intention of meeting for the duration of recommended care.
 The counselor will meet with the student for two to three sessions to evaluate the student's symptoms by performing a background screening and assessing the results.
-It is up to the counselor to recommend psychiatric services if they are needed, however, they may also recommend other resources that may include a course of brief individual counseling, group counseling, skill based workshops, referrals to other types of health or mental health providers or a combination of offerings.
+It is up to the counselor to recommend psychiatric services if they are needed.
+The counselor may also recommend other resources that may include a course of brief individual counseling or a referral to other types of health or mental health providers.

 - Stimulant medication (Adderall, Vyvanse, Concerta, Ritalin or generic varieties) or other controlled substances are not prescribed at the CSDC.